smarts-project/smarts-project.github.io/_pages/archive.md

 ## Archive

-Here you may find previous events related to SMARTS competitions.
+Here you may find previous events related to SMARTS competitions and publications.

 ## 2022
 - [NeurIPS 2022: Driving SMARTS](/archive/2022_nips_driving_smarts)